On the homotopy type of complexes of graphs with bounded domination number: Proof of the main theorems

+All of the hard work has been accounted for in the previous sections; here we only put the pieces together.

-The only assertion not yet proved in Theorem~\ref{teoremaprincipal} is the one about the number $N_n$ of $S^2$ wedge summands in the homotopy type of $D_{n,n-2}$.
-This can easily be computed in terms of the Euler characteristic of $D_{n,n-2}$, namely
+\begin{proof}[Proof of Theorem~\ref{teoremaprincipal}] The fact that $D_{n,n-2}$ has the homotopy type of a wedge of 2-dimensional spheres follows from Theorem~\ref{DMTkey}, Corollary~\ref{estesieselbueno} and Proposition~\ref{resacy}.
+It remains to count the number $N_n$ of $S^2$ wedge summands in the homotopy type of $D_{n,n-2}$.
+This is computed in terms of the Euler characteristic of $D_{n,n-2}$, namely